dxaviud/adder/README.md

 # adder

 ## About
-As implied by the project name, this is a python script that uses python's standard GUI, Tkinter, to create an adder.
+This is a python script that uses python's standard GUI, Tkinter, to create an adder.

 ![adder1](https://dxaviud.github.io/images/adder1.PNG)